- Divided into two sections internally Control Unit(CU) & Numeric Extension Unit (NEU)

 1. These functions are similar to the pins of 8086

-· QS1-QS:- Queue status i/p signal, enable 8087 to keep track of prefetch status of the CPU.
+· QS1-QS0 :- Queue status i/p signal, enable 8087 to keep track of prefetch status of the CPU.

 Status of these lines is decoded as:-